evanx/rquery/README.md

 - automatically expires keys after an idle duration of 3 minutes.
 - beware that anyone can query and modify your test data

 If you require a secured private keyspace, email evan.summers@gmail.com.
-This is free, with the following limits:
+I'm offering this as a free service, with the following limits:
-- 20Mb storage
+- 20MB storage
-- 50Gb transfer
+- 20GB transfer
-- 5 requests per minute

-Otherwise I'll gladly charge triple AWS or Digital Ocean hosting rates, e.g. $15 per month for a private rquery instance on Digital Ocean, with limits of 400Mb and 1Tb transfer, and multiples thereof, with a basic service package, to make money on premium packages later, blah blah.
+Otherwise I'll gladly charge triple AWS or Digital Ocean hosting rates, e.g. $15 per month for a private rquery instance on Digital Ocean, with limits of 400MB RAM and 1TB transfer, or multiples thereof, with a basic service package, to make money on premium packages later, blah blah.

 The following subset of Redis commands is supported for this demo:
 - keys: `keys` `exists` `set` `get` `type` `ttl` `incr`